adi-madur/Instagram_Login_Page/README.md

 # Instagram Login Page
 ## Site is live at https://adi-madur.github.io/Instagram_Login_Page/

+#### Note: This is just a base web-page where it toggles between Sign Up page and Login page without reloading the website.
+Made using Vite + React

 ## To run this code in VS Code follow these steps:
 1. Open Terminal in VS Code.
 2. Type command 'npm i' and hit enter.
 It will start downloading node modules in it's folder.